jeffsim/typescript-gulp-sample/readme.md

 #### Want to compile faster?

 Add skipLibCheck:true to tsconfig.json (all of them).
-This skips type cehcking of d.ts files.
+This skips type-checking of d.ts files.

 Reference: [Typescript 2.1 what's new](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#new---skiplibcheck)